MetaMask/metamask-extension/README.md

-# Conflux Portal Browser Extension
+# ConfluxPortal Browser Extension
 [![Build
 Status](https://circleci.com/gh/Conflux-Chain/conflux-portal.svg?style=svg)](https://circleci.com/gh/Conflux-Chain/conflux-portal?branch=cfx-develop)

-You can find the latest version of Conflux Portal on [our official website](https://github.com/Conflux-Chain/conflux-portal/releases).
-For help using Conflux Portal, visit our [User Support Site](https://github.com/Conflux-Chain/conflux-portal/issues/new/choose).
+You can find the latest version of ConfluxPortal on [our official website](https://github.com/Conflux-Chain/conflux-portal/releases).
+For help using ConfluxPortal, visit our [User Support Site](https://github.com/Conflux-Chain/conflux-portal/issues/new/choose).

-Conflux Portal supports Firefox, Google Chrome, and Chromium-based browsers.
+ConfluxPortal supports Firefox, Google Chrome, and Chromium-based browsers.
 We recommend using the latest available browser version.

-To learn how to develop Conflux Portal-compatible applications, visit our [Developer Docs](https://conflux-chain.github.io/conflux-portal-docs/).
+To learn how to develop ConfluxPortal-compatible applications, visit our [Developer Docs](https://conflux-chain.github.io/conflux-portal-docs/).

-To learn how to contribute to the Conflux Portal project itself, visit our [Internal Docs](https://github.com/Conflux-Chain/conflux-portal/tree/develop/docs).
+To learn how to contribute to the ConfluxPortal project itself, visit our [Internal Docs](https://github.com/Conflux-Chain/conflux-portal/tree/develop/docs).